ceci2105/BioSystems_Group11/Assignment3/README.md

 # Final Questions:
 1. Which mutation is most dangerous and why?
 Provide quantitative evidence.
+Answer: As we can see in our experiments, especially in Mutation A, the most dangerous mutation is the loss of p53, because it is a central hub in the cell cycle checkpoint network and is essential for triggering apoptosis when DNA damage occurs.
+Quantitatively, Boolean network simulations show that without p53 the number of stable steady states representing healthy cell arrest or apoptosis is reduced, and the network instead shifts towards proliferative attractors.
+Compared to the other mutations, p53 loss removes the entire safeguard(called as "safety switch") against uncontrolled division, making it the most catastrophic mutation.
+We can even see looking at the attractor basin that the total share of initial conditions result in Damaged cell Proliferation to 50%.

 2. Explain the role of feedback loops (e.g., MYC → MDM2 → p53)
+Answer: Feedback loops regulate stability and dynamics in gene regulatory networks.
+In the MYC → MDM2 → p53 loop, MYC activates MDM2, which degrades p53, while p53 normally suppresses MYC-driven proliferation.
+This forms a negative feedback loop that balances cell growth and checkpoint activation.
+When MYC is overexpressed, the loop is overwhelmed, p53 cannot properly respond, and the result is uncontrolled proliferation.

 3. What are the limitations of this Boolean network model?
 Discuss 3 specific limitations.
+Answer: After experimenting in this tutorial, we noticed that a Boolean network model has several important limitations.
+First, it reduces gene activity to binary ON/OFF states, which ignores intermediate expression levels and partial activity.
+Second, it usually assumes synchronous updates of all nodes, whereas in reality gene regulation occurs with time delays and asynchronously, leading to different dynamics.
+Third, it ignores stochasticity and cellular context, meaning it cannot capture noise in gene expression or pathway cross-talk, both of which are critical in real biological systems.